ObaidUrRehman/ObaidUrRehman.github.io/_posts/2016-05-05-angular2-components.md

 Point to note:

-* The constructor takes the Http service as a parameter which the Angular runtime provides while new-ing the component object.
+* The constructor takes the <code>Title</code> service as a parameter which the Angular runtime provides while new-ing the component object.

 This example comes from the <a href='https://angular.io/docs/ts/latest/cookbook/set-document-title.html'>Angular2 cookbook</a>.